firstdraft/guides/fundamental-classes.md

 # Ruby Fundamental Classes

 Let's get acquainted with some of the basic Ruby classes.
+Try the following in `rails console`.

 ## Fixnum